-- Music Major: Emphasis in General Music (B.A. or B.S.) - Music Major: Emphasis in Applied Music (B.A. or B.S.) - Music Major: Emphasis in Music Theory-Composition (B.A. or B.S.)
+- Emphasis in General Music (B.A. or B.S.) - Emphasis in Instrumental Performance (B.A. or B.S.) - Enphasis in Vocal Performance (B.A. only) - Emphasis in Music Theory-Composition (B.A. or B.S.)

 Minor Offered in Music

 The Department of Music also offers a minor in music for students majoring in another department of the University.
 For specific requirements, see page 20.